 Fun Fizzy Apple Volcano Science Experiment

 Keep pouring until all the vinegar is gone and all the baking soda has been dissolved.
 Then clean up and do it again!

 As you pour the vinegar, the acid and base molecule bonds break and form new molecules.
-The energy released is what forces the reaction to keep going.
+The energy released is what drives the reaction to continue.

 Physically, the liquid and solid are combining to become a new liquid and a gas.
-You can talk to your kids about the states of matter as you watch the reaction happen.
-And it’s the gas coming out of the liquid that causes the bubbles — much like the fizziness of soda pop!
+You can discuss the states of matter with your kids as you observe the reaction unfold.
+And it’s the gas coming out of the liquid that causes the bubbles, much like the fizziness of soda pop.

-There are so many ways you can extend the learning with this fun fizzy apple volcano science experiment.
-Whether you talk about chemistry, or the colors, or the sounds, sights and feel of fizzy science, you can use this as a bouncing off point — or fantastic finish — to your unit on states of matter, apples, color mixing or the five senses!
+There are so many ways you can extend the learning with this fun, fizzy science experiment.
+Whether you talk about chemistry, or the colors, or the sounds, sights, and feel of fizzy science, you can use this as a jumping-off point or fantastic finish to your unit on states of matter, apples, color mixing, or the five senses.

+Fun Fizzy Apple Volcano Science Experiment